nextstrain/augur/DEPRECATED.md

 `--output` and `-o` are aliases to `--output-sequences`.
 They will be removed to avoid confusion with other output options.

+Note that usage of `--output` may come from code written before version 11.2.0 (the first to support `--output-sequences`, `--output-metadata`, and `--output-strains`).
+Outputting sequences without metadata is not recommended for most current workflows.
+Doing so would mean that downstream rules such as `augur export` use the original unfiltered metadata.
+Unlike `augur filter` which has `--metadata-chunk-size` and selective loading of columns, `augur export` is not designed to load large metadata files.

 ## `xopen` major version 1

 *Deprecated in version 25.1.0 (July 2024).
 Removed in version 27.0.0 (December 2024).*